-As part of the Surf Life Saving community, each individual makes a commitment to actively encourage behaviours that promote a supportive and nurturing environment and contribute to our core purpose: 'To save lives, create great Australians and build better communities'.
+As part of the Surf Life Saving community, each individual commits to actively encouraging behaviours that promote a supportive and nurturing environment and contribute to our core purpose: 'To save lives, create great Australians, and build better communities'.

 This environment encourages acceptance and confidence.
 For surf lifesavers to venture into challenging waters in times of distress, they need to have faith and trust in themselves and in the people around them.